ImperialCollegeLondon/virtual_ecosystem/docs/source/development/design/defining_new_models.md

 ### The model configuration schema

 The [JSONSchema](https://json-schema.org/) document in the module root directory defines the configuration options for the model.
-A detailed description of the configuration system works can be found [here](../../using_the_ve/configuration/config.md) but the schema definition is used to validate configuration files for a Virtual Ecosystem simulation that uses your model.
+We also provide a detailed description of [how the configuration system works](../../using_the_ve/configuration/config.md) but, in brief, the schema definition is used to validate configuration files for a Virtual Ecosystem simulation that uses your model.
 Essentially, it defines all of the `__init__` arguments that are unique to your model.

 Writing JSONSchema documents can be very tedious.
 The following tools may be of use: